MSc in Surgical Science and Practice

 To complete the MSc in Surgical Science and Practice, you will need to:

-- undertake and pass an assessed written assignment for each module; and
+- undertake and pass an assessed assignment for each module; and

-- after attending all six modules, complete and pass an assessed dissertation on a topic founded on a work-based research project that will build on the material studied in the taught modules.
+- after attending all six modules, complete and pass an assessed dissertation based on a work-based research project that will relate to the material studied in the taught modules.

-The written assignments help you develop and demonstrate your growing knowledge and understanding of the subject areas covered, and will provide you with the opportunity to develop your critical appraisal and written presentation skills.
+The assignments help you develop and demonstrate your growing knowledge and understanding of the subject areas covered and will provide you with the opportunity to develop your analytical, critical appraisal, and logical thinking skills.
 The assignments are an opportunity to apply what you have learned to your own work setting or practice, helping you translate classroom learning to your own context.

-You will need to be able to write a good standard of academic English to pass the assignments.
-For those that require a refresher, the Department of Continuing Education offers a 10 week, online course to refresh and improve your reading, note-making and essay-writing skills.
+You will need to be able to write a good standard of academic English to pass the assessments.
+For those that require a refresher, the Oxford Lifelong Learning offers a 10 week, online course to refresh and improve reading, note- making and essay-writing skills.

 You will be given written feedback on each of the assignments you submit, intended to help you continue to develop your critical appraisal and academic writing skills.